igrishaev/teleward/README.md

 - To run the bot, first you need a token.
 Contact `@BotFather` in Telegram to create a new bot.
 Copy the token and don't share it.

 - Add your new bot into a Telegram group.
-Promote it to admin level.
+Promote it to admins.
 At least the bot must be able to 1) send messages, 2) delete messages, and 3) ban users.

-- Run locally:
+- Run the bot locally:

 ```bash
 teleward -t <telegram-token> -l debug
 ```

-If everything is fine, the bot will start consuming the messages and print them in console.
+If everything is fine, the bot will start consuming messages and print them in console.

 ## Configuration